lfence/red-trul/README.md

 the torrent client, also configure it to use the torrent-dir of trul as watch dir for new torrents, and download those to the transcode dir to start seeding.

-Use `red-trul-flock` to avoid running multiple instances of red-trul.
-Waits until the current invocation finishes before starting, like a queue.
+On Linux, use `red-trul-flock` to avoid running multiple instances of red-trul.
+This waits until the current invocation finishes before starting, like a queue.
+TODO for macos